 The world of marketing is full of trends that come and go, but one thing that has remained constant is the need for informative and entertaining content.
 Content is king, nearly every marketing blog proclaims: and they’re not wrong.

-Common Problem: No People is Reading My Content
+Common Problem: Nobody is Reading My Content

 Content is a huge reason why you have an audience at all.
 From the simplest product description to the keyword-laden SEO content that helps your Google ranking, content is the number one way to gather followers and make those all-important conversions.